UAE: Social media platforms should allow users to set legacy options, legal experts say

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 He also emphasised on necessary legislative updates in the UAE to manage digital inheritance effectively.
-“We must redefine what constitutes an asset,” Dolbey asserted, drawing parallels to Latin terms such as “Res Nullius” (something belonging to no one) and “Res Derelictae” (abandoned property).
+“We must redefine what constitutes an asset,” Dolbey said, drawing parallels to Latin terms such as 'Res Nullius' (something belonging to no one) and 'Res Derelictae' (abandoned property).
 He emphasised the importance of defining terms like “tangible” versus “intangible” in local laws.

 When asked about the practical implementation of digital inheritance laws, Dolbey proposed a dual approach involving both platform mechanisms and legal processes.
 “Social media platforms should allow users to set legacy options, such as appointing a digital heir or choosing to memorialise, delete, or transfer accounts,” he explained.
 He also advocated for wills to include provisions for digital assets, with specialised digital executors managing the transfer.